Propagation effects of Lorentz violation in gravitational waves: Gravitational wave emission from matter sources

+{In Fig.~\ref{paramtetricplotss}, we show the parametric behavior of the waveform in the $(h_{xx},h_{yx})$ plane for four representative configurations.
+The GR reference, $v=1.00$ and $\mathring{k}^{(5)}_{(V)}=0$, gives the standard circular trajectory.
+When only $\mathring{k}^{(4)}_{(I)}$ is present, namely $v=0.98$ and $\mathring{k}^{(5)}_{(V)}=0$, the curve remains circular, but its radius is modified by the factor $1/v^{2}$ appearing in the leading quadrupole contribution.
+For $v=1.00$ and $\mathring{k}^{(5)}_{(V)}=0.1$, the CPT--odd correction adds a component in quadrature with the GR--like term, increasing the radius without changing the closed form of the trajectory.
+In the mixed case, $v=0.98$ and $\mathring{k}^{(5)}_{(V)}=0.1$, the two amplitude effects combine: the leading term is weighted by $1/v^{2}$, while the CPT--odd contribution carries the factor $1/v^{3}$.}

 Figure~\ref{squeeze} displays the transverse deformation of a ring of freely falling test particles produced by a gravitational wave propagating along the orthogonal direction.
 Each panel corresponds to a fixed value of the retarded phase $\phi = 2\omega t_r$, where $t_r = t - r/v$, and the sequence of snapshots spans one complete oscillation period.

-In all panels, the dashed circle represents the undeformed configuration of the ring in the absence of the gravitational wave.
-The solid curves depict the instantaneous displacement of the particles obtained from the linearized transverse--traceless mapping $x^i \rightarrow x^i + \tfrac{1}{2} h^{i}{}_{j} x^j$, with the nonvanishing strain components given by $h_{xx}$ and $h_{yx}$.
-The small markers highlight selected test particles initially located along the principal axes of the ring, allowing the stretching and squeezing directions to be clearly identified at each phase; white circular markers correspond to the Lorentz--violating configuration, while black dots denote the reference case.
-The parameters used in the plots are $\mu = 1$, $l_0 = 1$, $\omega = 0.5$, and $r = 20$.
-The black solid curve represents the reference configuration with $\mathring{k}^{(5)}_{(V)} = 0$ and propagation speed $v = 0.99$, whereas the wine--colored curve corresponds to the Lorentz--violating case with $\mathring{k}^{(5)}_{(V)} = 0.1$ and $v = 1$.
-As the phase evolves, the ring is distorted into elliptic shapes whose orientation and eccentricity change over the cycle, illustrating the polarization--state evolution induced by helicity--dependent $d=5$ CPT--odd propagation.
+{In all panels, the dashed gray circle represents the undeformed ring in the absence of the gravitational wave.
+The solid curves show the instantaneous displacement of the particles obtained from the linearized transverse--traceless mapping $x^i \rightarrow x^i + \tfrac{1}{2} h^{i}{}{j} x^j$, with nonvanishing strain components $h_{xx}$ and $h_{yx}$.
+The small markers indicate selected test particles initially placed along the principal axes of the ring, making the stretching and squeezing directions explicit at each phase.
+The wine curve, with open markers, corresponds to the case $\mathring{k}^{(5)}_{(V)} = 0.10$ and $v = 1.00$; the black curve, with black dots, corresponds to $\mathring{k}^{(5)}_{(V)} = 0$ and $v = 0.99$; and the dark--green curve, with filled markers, represents the combined case $\mathring{k}^{(5)}_{(V)} = 0.13$ and $v = 0.99$.
+The parameters used in the plots are $\mu = 1$, $l_0 = 1$, $\omega = 0.4$, and $r = 20$.
+As the phase evolves, the ring is deformed into ellipselike configurations whose orientation and eccentricity vary over the cycle, thereby illustrating how the $\mathring{k}^{(4)}_{(I)}$ and $\mathring{k}^{(5)}_{(V)}$ contributions modify the polarization pattern.}